Skip to content

 Bumping the version for a new release can be accomplished with:

-where patch may be replaced with minor or major as appropriate for the release.
-Be sure to have no other pending changes or this may fail.
-Also, bupmversion will change all instances of the current version to the new one in the files it has been configured to do so, so if you have other text in these files which happens to match the current version, it will be incorrectly changed.
+depending on whether you want to update the patch,minor or major version as appropriate for the release.
+NOTE: bumpversion will change all instances of the current version's text to the new version's text in the files it has been configured to do so, so if you have other text in these files which happens to match the current version's, it will be incorrectly changed.
 Manually inspect changes after running this tool, and discard any incorrect ones.

 Publishing